AdaCore/training_material/courses/fundamentals_of_ada/180_polymorphism/03-dispatching_and_redispatching.rst

 Calls on Class-Wide Types (1/3)
 ---------------------------------

-* Any subprogram expecting a `Root` object can be called with a :ada:`Animal'Class` object
+* Any subprogram expecting a :ada:`Root` object can be called with a :ada:`Animal'Class` object

 .. code:: Ada